Skip to main content

 Insurance calls can feel overwhelming, but having the right questions and information ready can make a big difference.
 Don’t hesitate to ask the representative to slow down, repeat something, or explain a term you don’t understand.
 It's their job to help you.

-Preparation (Before you Call):
+Preparation (before you call):

 • Take notes on all information discussed.

-• Always Ask For:
+• Always ask for:

 • The representative’s name and last initial.